top of page

 BREAD & CHOCOLATE, Italian film directed by Francesco Rosi in 1974.
 It tells the story of NINO, a Sicilian immigrant in Europe, who works hard in low-skilled jobs.
 The film blends humor and drama to depict the hardships of daily life for Italian migrants, while exploring themes of identity and exile.
 Film with actor NINO MANFREDI Silver Bear awarded at Berlinale and French César award nomined :

-Regarding his workingclass and Italian roots (the province of Frosinone, Lazio region), MICHEL COLUCCI is a major artist who has left his mark on French cinema and influenced French humor and society in 80s.
+Regarding his workingclass and Italian roots (the province of Frosinone, Lazio region), MICHEL COLUCCI is a major artist who has left his mark on French cinema and society in 80s.
 He starred in several cult films, the most famous of which was Tchao Pantin (Neo noir genre), for which he received the French César Award for Best Actor.
-This dramatic role, a gas station attendant in a poor neighborhood on the outskirts of North Paris, surprised audiences and showcased another facet of his talent :
+A dramatic role as gas station attendant in a poor neighborhood on the outskirts of North Paris, accompanied by music of Charlélie Couture :

 bottom of page